-Bowflex offers two pulley-based resistance mechanisms for its home gyms: Progressive resistance from flexible Power Rods, which offer more resistance the more you flex them; and trademarked SpiraFlex resistance plates, which contain flexible polymers that flex and twist to create linear -- that is, constant -- resistance as you lift.
-These technologies are patented, and there's nothing else quite like them on the market.
-Still, you can approximate some characteristics of the Bowflex experience with other home gym brands.
+Bowflex offers two pulley-based resistance mechanisms for its home gyms: progressive resistance from flexible Power Rods, which offer more resistance the more you flex them, and trademarked SpiraFlex resistance plates, which contain polymers that flex and twist to create linear — or constant — resistance as you lift.

 Video of the Day